 This calculator calculates the withdrawal amount -- which increases each period and hopefully offsets the effects of inflation.
 However, if you have a variable rate, your withdrawal amount in any given period may actually decrease.

 - You have $420,000 that you've invested in a mutual fund.
-You plan to take quarterly withdrawals, and noticed it's been regularly earning about 5% interest per year.
-The withdrawal is paid at the end of each quarter and you would like to make the withdrawals for 20 years (80 quarters).
+You plan to take quarterly withdrawals.
+It's been regularly earning about 5% interest per year.
+The withdrawal is paid at the end of each quarter.
+You would like that to continue for 20 years (80 quarters).

 On the calculator you will enter:

 - 20 for Years and select Quarterly for when the withdrawals are made.

 - Press the View Schedule button to get a full schedule.

 I welcome your links to MyCalculators.comTo link to THIS page, please copy the following HTML and paste it into your page.